Jagdsh/VodQA_Securing_Data_theft-demo/README.md

 ### Prerequisites

-Make sure you have minimal Node v10.4.1 or above and npm 6.1.0 or above.
+Make sure you have Node v10.4.1 or above and npm 6.1.0 or above.

 ### Installing